 With social media hotspots like Facebook and Twitter being on display to people from all over the Internet, is anything really hidden that is posted?

 This question has arisen especially lately when over the past several weeks, the Steubenville Rape trial caught the attention of people from all of the United States.
 Although the specific rape incident involving two high school boys from Steubenville, Ohio happened in August 2012, the case has received such widespread attention due to the fact that a good portion of the evidence resided on social media and through text messages.
+With LinkedIn automation software and its methods, one can easily take care of their business activities and presence.

 Following the incident, pictures and videos were uploaded to Facebook and YouTube showing the two boys holding the victim by her arms and legs while she is seemingly unconscious from drinking.
 During one of the videos, the victim is described as being “deader than a doornail.”
 Texts were exchanged between all parties, specifically between the victim and a friend, since she had no recollection of the night before and believed she had been drugged.